hhprg/C64Engine/README.md

 * Supports up to 1024 unique characters.
 Each character can be flipped/mirrored in x and y for a max total of 4096 characters.
 Max 256 unique characters can be on screen at any given time.
 The demo has max 249 unique characters on screen.
 * Supports up to 1024 unique tiles.
 Each tile can be flipped/mirrored in x and y for a max total of 4096 tiles.
 * Color per character and full screen color scroll.
 Max 256 character colors on the screen can move/scroll at any given time.
 The demo scrolls max 136 character colors.
-* The actual max number of colored characters may be less than 4096, for example when using multiple colors for the same character data.
-This is due to how the engine stores tile data for simple run-time access.
+* The actual max number of colored characters may be less than 4096 in practice, for example when using multiple colors for the same character data.
+This is due to how the engine currently stores tile data to save memory.
+This limitation can be worked around at the cost of higher memory usage.
 * Sprite multiplexer supports 24 sprites but the number of sprites can be increased (performance permitting).
 * Sprites can be in 3 different layers (depths / "z").
 The demo uses this in the section where overlapping sprites are moving in opposite directions in a circle.
 * Simple sprite vs sprite box collision detection.
 No sprite vs character collision detection.